-Our children take part in a wide range of activities, including dance, gymnastics, games, athletics and swimming.
-Such activities promote skillfulness, physical development and knowledge of the body in action.
+Our children take part in a wide range of activities, including dance, cycling, gymnastics, games, athletics and swimming.
+Such activities promote skilfulness, physical development and knowledge of the body in action.

 They also provide opportunities for our pupils to be creative, competitive and to face up to different challenges as individuals, in groups and as a member of a team.
 All activities offered are of mixed sex groupings and all children are given equal opportunities in the selection of representative teams.

-Personal, Social and Health Education promotes children’s health, well-being and safety.
+Personal and Social Education promotes children’s health, well-being and safety.

 It is a planned programme of learning opportunities and experiences that help children grow and develop as individuals and as members of families and of social and economic communities.
 It equips them with knowledge, understanding and practical skills to live healthy, safe, fulfilled and responsible lives.